jordanmack/nervos-airdrop/README.md

 npm start
 ```

-### Building
+### Build for Production

 ```sh
 npm run build
 ```

-### Deploying
+### Deploy to Production

-Build the project, then copy the complete contents of the `build` directory to the document root of the web server.
+Build the project, then copy the complete contents of the `build` directory to the document root of the web server, overwriting any existing files.